LearningMike/Brinmo/README.md

 # Brinmo
 An app for Brick and Mortars.
-No, Doordash...
+Like Doordash...
 No, Square. #ThisIsWhyItFailed

 Demo: https://youtu.be/Cu__3zpUA90